shufflrr/userguide/src/shufflrr.md

 #### Fonts

-To select ***system fonts*** (such as Arial, Tahoma, Trebuchet, etc.) as your corporate fonts, just click "System Fonts," then unclick any fonts you do not wish users to incorporate in their presentations.
+To select ***system fonts*** (commonly used fonts such as Arial, Tahoma, Trebuchet, etc.) as your corporate fonts, just click "System Fonts.”
+All fonts are available by default.
+If you don’t want a specific font, uncheck the box.
+Checked fonts are available; unchecked boxes are not.

 ![Selecting system fonts for branding](img/admin-brandcentral-fonts-1.png)

-To ***upload your own fonts***, use a true type font (.ttf) file.
+You can also ***upload your own fonts***.
+Shufflrr supports any TrueType fonts (.ttf files).

-For example, to use a google font, go to the page for that font and click "download font family."
+For example, if you’re using a Google font, get the TrueType file (.ttf) for that font.
+You can do this by going to the page for that font and clicking "download font family."

 ![Downloading a google font](img/admin-brandcentral-fonts-google.png)